Skip to main content

 Important: Moving a page in the structure will change its URL.
 EG moving /post-one underneath /blog will make the new URL /blog/post-one

-Renaming a page
+Renaming a page and Customizing URL

 A pretty URL can make your site more user and search engine-friendly: